← All guides

 Why this works

-The model knows what mattered in the session better than your memory of it.
-Asking it to brief its future self forces it to surface the invisible context: the dead ends you already ruled out, the constraint you mentioned once, the naming decision from the start.
+Asking Claude to brief its future self forces it to surface the invisible context: the dead ends you already ruled out, the constraint you mentioned once, the naming decision from the start.

 Do this now

-- Open your longest running chat.
+1. Open your longest running chat.

-- Paste the handoff prompt above.
+2. Paste the handoff prompt above.

-- Save the result as
+3. Save the result as HANDOFF.md in your project.

 Next time the context runs out, you lose nothing.